Year Walk

-Year Walk is an adventure game developed and published by Swedish mobile game developer Simogo for iOS devices in 2013.
+Year Walk is a 2013 adventure game developed and published by Swedish mobile game developer Simogo for iOS devices.
 The game is loosely based on an ancient Swedish tradition called "Årsgång" (pronounced [ˈoːʂgɔŋ] or [ˈoːrsˌɡoŋ] depending on dielect; "Year Walk").
 The game was ported to Windows and OS X PC platforms via Steam in 2014, and on the Wii U via eShop on 17 September 2015.
 It was succeeded by the free, e-picturebook Year Walk: Bedtime Stories for Awful Children.

 Plot

 Year Walk begins with the protagonist Daniel Svensson visiting his lover, Stina, who hints that she has been proposed to, and warns the player about the dangers of year walking (a divination ritual on New Year’s Eve which involves circling a churchyard).
 She also implies that her cousin had died while engaging in the activity.
 Daniel returns home, and prepares to engage in the Year Walk anyway.

 As he proceeds towards the church, the protagonist encounters a series of fairies and mythical creatures from Swedish folklore: the Huldra, the Brook Horse, Mylings, the Night Raven, and finally the Church Grim.

 In the end, the player succeeds in receiving glimpses of the future, in the form of ominous bits of conversation that are presumably from Stina.
 They then see a beautiful grassy meadow.
 When they venture right, they see Stina on the ground, her eyes closed.
 At first, she appears unharmed, but then blood seeps from her chest onto her clothes and the grass.

 If the player uses the hints given after the credits to access the Journal component of the PC Game/iOS companion app, they can discover the journal of Theodor Almsten, a modern-day man obsessed with Swedish folklore, as he investigates the meaning behind the Year Walk.
 Through his research, the full story is revealed.
 The fate of Almsten himself is also uncertain; his research seems to have taken a toll on his mental state, and his final entry takes place immediately before he went on a Year Walk of his own.
 However, Almsten believes that the desire to Year Walk alone is enough to be punished for the Watchers, so it is implied he met the same fate as Daniel Svennson.

 Ultimately, clues from the Journal can be used in-game to reach an alternate ending, considered the ultimate ending (as it says "the end").
 Daniel receives a knife along with a newspaper article from the future describing his execution for the murder of Stina, and a letter from Almsten telling him to do what must be done to save Stina.
 It is left ambiguous whether Daniel kills himself or uses the knife to conduct the murder.